 Monday was my first day back to school.
-Where everyone else could skip every day, I had accumulated a massive backlog of homework and missed assignments in my classes.
-I saw the gang at Nutrition, and they all pestered me to revive the ditch pad at my house.
+While everyone else could skip every day, I had accumulated a massive backlog of homework and missed assignments in my classes.
+I saw the gang at Nutrition.
+They all pestered me to revive the ditch pad in my room.
 Jace was reluctant to risk his newly won privileges at the garage.
 Their desperation was in conflict with my academic future: friendship vs. homework.
-I made the easy choice, and getting stoned made it all seem logical.
+I made the easy choice.
+Getting stoned made it all seem logical.
 I never even thought about swim team.
 Instead of getting my head screwed back on, I opted to screw off.

 Mary came looking for Robby after school was out.
 I wanted to chat about her background and to tell her about Tina.